 It’s inside the storage locker, diagonally above my head, un-opened, in a brown paper bag.
 I got it just before we left the mainland.
 On the street corner I stopped and slapped my forehead: “Potatoes!
-I forgot to buy potatoes!”
+I forgot the potatoes!”
 Linus and Sam went on blabbering.
 I turned back and walked one block towards the supermarket, but then took a right turn and purchased the jar.

 My tongue tastes like yesterday’s herrings.
 Sweat drips between my breasts, although a moment ago I was shivering cold.
 I listen to the water lapping against the boards, the constant chafing sound of the ropes.
 We’re floating in a peaceful creek, Linus and Sam asleep in the prow.
-Their breathing can be heard in turns.
-Linus’ long inhale, then Sam’s lighter sniffle.
+Their breathing can be heard in turns: Linus’ long inhale, Sam’s lighter sniffle.

 It’s dusky, the oil lamp hanging from the ceiling sways a little.
 The pans and ladles and metallic spatulas hang in a row on the cabin wall.
 Sam uses the brightest spatula as a mirror.
 He combs his hair fixated on arranging his blonde curls.